ailich/MultiscaleDTM/README.md

   roughness as the ratio of the contoured distance (chain length) and linear distance (tape measure distance; Risk, 1972).
 Additionally, planar area can be corrected for slope by dividing the product of the x and y resolution by the cosine of slope (Du Preez 2015).
-Moreover, a proposed extension to multiple scales is provided by summing the surface areas within the focal window and adjusting the planar area of the focal window using multi-scale slope.
+The metric by Jenness (2004) and De Preez (2015) works at the per cell level (1x1 cell).
+This function generalizes this method to multiple scales by summing the surface areas within the focal window and adjusting the planar area of the focal window using multi-scale slope.

   - `SurfaceArea` - Calculate the surface area of each grid cell (Jenness, 2004).
 This is accomplished by connecting a focal cell to